 Performance and Speed Comparison

-Cat 5e, Cat 6, and Cat 6A cables each offer different performance capabilities that can significantly impact business operations, particularly in data-intensive environments.
+Cat 5e, Cat 6, and Cat 6A cables each bring unique performance capabilities, which can considerably influence business operations, especially in data-heavy environments.

 Cat 5e

-• Impact: Suitable for small to medium-sized businesses with standard internet and networking needs.
-It handles typical office tasks like email, web browsing, and file sharing effectively.
+- Impact: Suitable for small to medium-sized businesses with standard internet and networking needs.
+It effectively handles typical office tasks like email, web browsing, and file sharing.
 However, it may become a bottleneck in environments requiring high-speed data transfer, like media production or large-scale data analysis.

 Cat 6